River Idle: The English Civil War

-Navigation and the 1720 Act of Parliament
+Navigation and the 1720 act of Parliament

 The Idle was only navigable to Bawtry using shallow-drafted boats that were capable of carrying between 12 and 24 tons.
 Following the construction of the lock at Misterton Soss, which had guillotine gates, any sailing vessels using the river had to lower their masts, and although trade increased during the 17th century, the size of boats on the river tended to be smaller, with their cargoes being transhipped into larger vessels once they reached the Trent.
 The destruction of the drainage works and the lock during riots in 1643 meant that ships could again reach Bawtry, and lead was shipped directly to Amsterdam in 1645.
-A new sluice was built in 1645, which probably had mitred gates at its upper end and a guillotine gate at its lower end, but around 1724 it was rebuilt with two sets of mitred gates both pointing towards the Trent, which hindered navigation because the river level above the structure could not be maintained.
+A new sluice was built in 1645, on the instruction of the Court of Sewers, but by 1720 it was hindering navigation, and the Court of Sewers ruled that the gates should be kept open, unless there was a danger of flooding.
+Soon afterwards, the single guillotine gate was replaced by a pound lock, which had mitred gates at its upper end and a guillotine gate at its lower end.
+The new lock was completed by 1724, and was 60 ft long by 18 ft wide.
+By 1833, the guillotine gate had been replaced by a second pair of mitred gates.

-In 1720, the merchants of East Retford obtained an Act of Parliament to allow them to make the river navigable to Retford and to charge tolls.
-But by 1757 the plans were still being considered, by which time much of the river's trade had been lost - the Derbyshire lead trade using an improved River Derwent and the Sheffield trade using the River Don Navigation.
+In 1720, the merchants of East Retford obtained an act of Parliament, the Idle Navigation Act 1719 (6 Geo.
+1. c.
+30), to allow them to make the river navigable to Retford and to charge tolls.
+Although no work was carried out, the plans were still being considered in 1757, by which time much of the river's trade had been lost - the Derbyshire lead trade using an improved River Derwent and the Sheffield trade using the River Don Navigation.
 Of the 4,415 tons of goods handled by Bawtry wharf in 1767, over 25 percent was lead, but trade had been declining for some years.

-The opening of the Chesterfield Canal in 1777 and the Great Northern Railway in 1849 severely affected traffic, with commercial traffic ceasing completely by 1828.
-Misterton Soss was rebuilt in 1833 as a three-arched bridge, with gates and boards to control the river level.
-The upper gates of the lock were turned to face upstream, so that vessels could only pass through when the Idle and Trent made a level.
+The opening of the Chesterfield Canal in 1777 and the Great Northern Railway in 1849 severely affected traffic, with Piercy, a local historian from Retford reporting in 1828 that the river was "idle, as far as navigation goes, and in all probability will remain so."
+Misterton Soss was rebuilt in 1883 as a three-arched bridge, with gates and boards to control the river level.
+The upper gates of the lock faced upstream, but it appears that by 1910 the lower gates of the lock and those on the arches used as sluices all faced downstream, so that they closed as the tide rose.
+Thus vessels could only pass through when the Idle and Trent made a level.